Floorp-Projects/Floorp/browser/components/newtab/docs/index.rst

 .. code-block:: shell

-  npm run bundle --prefix browser/components/newtab && ./mach build && ./mach run
+  ./mach npm run bundle --prefix=browser/components/newtab && ./mach build && ./mach run

 Continuous development / debugging
 ----------------------------------
-Running `npm run watchmc` will start a process that watches files in `activity-stream` and rebuilds the bundled files when JS or CSS files change.
+Running `./mach npm run watchmc --prefix=browser/components/newtab` will start a process that watches files in `activity-stream` and rebuilds the bundled files when JS or CSS files change.

 **IMPORTANT NOTE**: This task will add inline source maps to help with debugging, which changes the memory footprint.